emqx/emqx-docs/en_US/observability/slow_subscribers_statistics.md

 -   expire\_interval

     *expire interval* controls the effective time of each ranking record.
 If the a client-topic has no higher latency inserted for such long time, the record expires.
-For example if expire interval is 5 minutes, and client1-topic1 had a latency 500ms recorded (ranked top-K) at T1, and for the next 5 minutes, if there is no further measurements greater than 500, the ranking recorded will be deleted shortly after T1+5min
+For example if expire interval is 5 minutes, and client1-topic1 had a latency 500ms recorded (ranked top-K) at T1, and for the next 5 minutes there are no further measurements greater than 500, the ranking recorded will be deleted shortly after T1+5min

 -   stats\_type